sirkapil/nehu/pages/birthday.md

 ### Hey Chamki,

 It's 20th September ,your birthday🎉🎂🎊 and this one day is all about you.
-Yeah, only about you.
-High five 🙋
+A high five ! 🙋

 ![photo](https://duckduckgo.com/assets/addons/footer-illustration.svg)

 You are 22 years old now and here are 22 wishes from my side.
-So here i wish deep from my true heart ❤
+So here i wish deep down from my heart ❤

 + I wish you go confidently in the direction of your dreams and never look back on regrets or lost opportunities.✌
-+ I wish your keep smiling & your khi-khi 😁 remains forever.
-I wish you forever remain the source of unlimited happiness, love, strength,inspiration and smile.😊
++ I wish you forever remain the source of unlimited happiness, love, strength,inspiration and smile😊.
+I wish your keep smiling & your khi-khi 😁 remains forever.
 + I wish you get a chance for a trip to laddhakh soon.🌏

 ![trip](../uploads/user/trip.jpg)